ArthurTent/ShaderAmp/README.md

 After installation, you will find a new extension icon which you can click to open ShaderAmp.

-We will also release the latest version on the Chrome Web Store soon.
+We will also release the latest 1.0 version on the Chrome Web Store soon.
 Save the date!

 [2024-05-25 @c-base Berlin](https://c-base.org/calendar/#view=month&date=2024-05-01&event=b7be3608-1875-455b-b162-8b201fc1a715)

 ## Usage hints

+- **Use it at your own risk.
+We are not responsible for any damage to your hardware or data in the event of a browser crash.**

 - Some shaders require a **powerful** GPU in order to run smooth.
 If you don't have a powerful GPU, then you shouldn't run the extension in fullscreen.
-We recommend a 720p resolution for fullscreen.
+We recommend a 720p or max.
+1080p resolution for fullscreen.

-- Run it on your own risk.
-We are not responsible for any damage to your hardware.
+- If you have multiple graphics cards, Windows/Linux/macOS always starts the browser by default on the integrated graphics card.
+We recommend configuring the browser to always render with the dedicated graphics card in the operating system settings.

 ## Keys